speced/bikeshed-boilerplate/README.md

 ## When Are Boilerplates Available?

-After a boilerplate change has been merged, a PR will be automatically created with the appropriate changes to the manifest file.
+After a boilerplate change has been merged, a PR will be automatically created with the appropriate changes to the `manifest-v1.kdl` file.
-(This can be done manually by running `./update-manifest` in this folder).
+(This can be done manually by running [`.github/workflows/manifest/manifest.py`](https://github.com/speced/bikeshed-boilerplate/tree/main/.github/workflows/manifest).)

 Once that PR is merged, a few minutes later the change will be picked up by [bikeshed-data](https://github.com/tabatkins/bikeshed-data)
 (check the commit log to see it),